 "What's with these hoods all of a sudden?"

 Sakura grimaced automatically, reaching up to self-consciously tug on the edge and hide her face even further.
-Belatedly, she tried to school her expression into something neutral, but she was a nin and so was Ino, and in a village full of nins that sort of discomfort was easily discernible.
+Belatedly, she tried to school her expression into something neutral, but she was a nin and so was Ino.
+That sort of discomfort was easily discernible for them.

 "It's the pink, you know?" she said slowly, deciding to be truthful yet again.
 "People see it, and they want to come over and talk.
 And I'm busy these days."